A café and community hub in Ordsall is laying on an array of half-term activities, as it aims to bring the people of Salford together.

 Lucy, a community developer, and Danielle, began as a volunteers eight years ago at the cafe and have been committed to offering a variety of activities and services that make a real difference in the lives of local residents.

-The community hub will be offering a variety of free activities taking place on Thursday 20 February.
+The community hub will be offering a variety of free half-term activities across the day on Thursday February 20.

 The café also hosts a Chatty Café event, where elderly locals gather around a table for friendly conversations, combatting loneliness and strengthening their sense of community.